shiyonglu/ppswap/src/ename/README.md

 4. Accee http://a.b.c.d, make sure use the public ip not private ip.
 Check wheter to use port 80 or port 8080. (one of the column in the instance attribute list)
 5. Find out the security group for the EC2 instance (one of the column), and then under ``Network and Security``, you will need to configure your security group for the instance to allow port 80 or other port access.
 6. Now you should be able to access the index webpage of http://a.b.c.d
 7. Replace the default index page ``/var/www/html/index.html`` by the frontend index.html, everything should work from there.
+8. Use chatgpt 3.5 to generate a defaut page as a start, which you can improve manually with help from chatgpt.